How to Track your Buzz: Best Social Media Monitoring Tools

 Why we like it: The comprehensive search capacity and ability to see followers and users of a keyword or brand name online allows businesses to see who’s talking about them or their industry and how often.
 The web widget allows a brand to promote its existing buzz online for potential lead generation.

 Tip: Always set the “Type” of search to “All” to see all web content types covering your keyword for a given amount of time.

-The long-standing leader in web content monitoring, Google Alerts are a great tool to utilize the largest database of url’s on the web to monitor their brand buzz online.
+The long-standing leader in web content monitoring, Google Alerts is a great tool to utilize the largest database of URLs on the web to monitor their brand buzz online.
 Because it offers the most potential files, Google is still the go-to place for brands to listen to what people and businesses are saying about their brand or even their competition online.